C-W-Z/hdr-imaging/README.md

 `LAMBDA` is the smoothness used in Debevec method, default is 20

-Last we need to write the image file names and the exposure time as follow:
+Last, we need to write the image file names and the exposure time as follow:

 ```txt
 # LDR filenames  exposure